tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-agility/overview.md

 # Digital.ai Agility - Overview

 The Digital.io Agility plug-in provides the integration with Digital.io Agility server.
-The plug-in imports work items from a Digital.io Agility server and provides a single view consisting of all the work items in Urban Code Velocity value stream map.
+The plug-in imports work items from a Digital.io Agility server and provides a single view consisting of all the work items in UrbanCode Velocity value stream map.

 ## Compatibility